transpocamp/transportationcamp.org/events/colorado-2016/index.markdown

 ### Venue

-TransportationCamp CO 2016 will be held at the University of Colorado Boulder’s Environmental Design (ENVD) building, 314 UCB, 1060 18 The venue is two blocks from the intersection of Broadway Street and Euclid Avenue and accessible by bus, bicycle, and car.
+TransportationCamp CO 2016 will be held at the University of Colorado Boulder’s
+[Environmental Design](http://www.colorado.edu/envd/) (ENVD) building, 314 UCB, 1060 18th Street, Boulder, CO 80302.
+The venue is two blocks from the intersection of Broadway Street and Euclid Avenue and accessible by bus, bicycle, and car.